What is the VELO?

 Why have a VELO?

 The LHCb experiment was designed to study why there's so little antimatter in the universe - why matter and antimatter can behave differently.
 The best way to investigate this is to study the properties of particles containing b quarks.
 Actually doing so requires that we can identify b quarks in real time from the 40 million proton proton interactions occurring per second inside LHCb.
-The VELO is key to this, and here's why: Quite simply, if we didn't have a VELO we couldn't study why matter and antimatter behave differently.
-It is absolutely essential.
+The VELO is key to this, and here's why:- A b quark lives long enough to travel about a millimetre before it decays to other particles.